Bachelor of Business (Financial Planning)

 We offer a wide range of combined degrees so you can specialise in two fields and expand your career prospects.
 Discover how you can pair this degree with another business degree, or a degree from another discipline, and tailor your qualifications to your interests.

 Kickstart your business degree early through UniSA ACCELERATE.
-Study university courses while you’re in Year 12 and guarantee your place into UniSA with study credit.
-You can also choose to count study towards your SACE Stage 2.
+Study up to two university courses while you're in Year 12 and have the option to count this study towards your SACE Stage 2.

 Hear from Geoff Pacecca, Founder and Principal Adviser of GAP Financial and UniSA Financial Planning lecturer, about our suite of programs and the benefits of furthering your unstoppable career at UniSA.